 If you’re feeling extra creative, incorporate riddles, clues or puzzles to help boost your kids’ cognitive developing and problem-solving abilities.

 Use versatile play equipment

-Although outdoor play equipment normally requires an upfront investment – the addition of versatile pieces will help your family maintain a healthy, alfresco lifestyle.
+Outdoor play equipment normally requires an upfront investment.
+But the addition of versatile pieces will help your family maintain a healthy, alfresco lifestyle.